-Reprocessing Fee: The reprocessing fee established in the fee schedule of the application will be required whenever reprocessing changes occur.
+Reprocessing Fee: The reprocessing fee will be required whenever reprocessing changes occur.
 The applicant must receive approval from the Corporation for any reprocessing change to a project and the fee will be required at the time the reprocessing changes are submitted to the Corporation for approval.